-No change in our internal control over financial reporting occurred during the quarter ended December 31, 2018 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
-We implemented internal controls to ensure we adequately evaluated our contracts and properly assessed the impact of the new accounting standard related to revenue recognition on our consolidated financial statements to facilitate the adoption of this standard on January 1, 2018 as well as the ongoing accounting under the new standard.
-There were no significant changes to our internal control over financial reporting during 2018 as a result of the ongoing accounting under the new accounting standard.
+No change in our internal control over financial reporting occurred during the quarter ended December 31, 2019 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+We implemented internal controls to ensure we adequately evaluated our lease agreements and properly assessed the impact of the new accounting standard related to leases on our consolidated financial statements to facilitate the adoption of this standard on January 1, 2019 as well as the ongoing accounting under the new standard.
+There were no significant changes to our internal control over financial reporting during 2019 as a result of the ongoing accounting under the new accounting standard.